Four-engined jet aircraft: Early history

-Later decades and gradual decline
+Long-haul dominance in 1960s-70s

 By the 1960s it became apparent that having four engines reduced fuel efficiency.
 This was not an issue for long-haul routes which carried 300 or more passengers for 8 to 12 hours, allowing for a high cost-to-passenger-mile ratio.
 On the other hand, the large four-engined types were less suited for frequent short-haul services, which demanded multiple take-offs and landings daily, costing more fuel while also typically carrying fewer passengers per flight.
 This prompted the development of large trijets and twinjets.
 Due to limitations in engine technology, twinjets of this era were small and had relatively short range.
 The FAA's 60-Minute Rule also prevented them from flying farther than 60 minutes away from diversion airports due to their lower engine redundancy.
 Trijets represented a compromise between fuel efficiency and redundancy.
 In 1969, Boeing launched the 747.
 Nicknamed the "Jumbo Jet", it was the first wide-body airliner, able to carry significantly more passengers than any other aircraft.
 Its capacity and performance were unmatched, even after the launch of wide-body trijet competition in the form of the McDonnell Douglas DC-10 and Lockheed L-1011 TriStar.

 Concorde on landing, showing its four underwing mounted engines.

 Within its own category in commercial aviation, the supersonic airliner Concorde began service in 1976.
 Its four Rolls-Royce/Snecma Olympus 593 turbojets allowed it to cruise at twice the speed of sound.
 At the time of inception it was regarded as the future of air transportation.
 However, in large part due to high operating costs and noise issues, Concorde never achieved the predicted level of success.

 When the BAe 146 was introduced in 1983, it was unusual because it was a four-engined short range regional airliner.
 Its design ultimately enabled quieter operation and short take off and landing capabilities.